IldarGalikov/RecommendedBooks/README.md

 David has graduated with top marks and got a chance to become a captain of submarine.
 Book describes 3 stories:

 * Small submarine where he applied leader-to-follower approached and scored top evaluations.
 * Bigger submarine which was too big to be responsible for everything.
-He tried to apply Leader-to-Leader approach (inspired by Simon Sinnek and others).
+He tried to apply Leader-to-Leader approach (inspired by Simon Sinek and others).
 But failed.
 * Huge submarine that he knows almost nothing about.
 The submarine and it’s team were a big joke among other submarines.
 He managed to successfully apply leader-to-leader approach and got brilliant results.

 *In my opinion this is the very important book for any leader.*